Selenium

 Health considerations

 Selenium is an essential element for many species, including humans.
-Signs of selenium deficiency in humans are not well established but may include a chronic disorder of the heart muscle, other heart diseases and cancer.
-The Australian recommended dietary intake to maintain health is approximately 0.001 mg/kg body weight per day.
+Signs of selenium deficiency in humans are not well established but may include effects on the cardiovascular system, immune system, endocrine system and male reproductive system.

-There have been a number of reports of ill effects attributed to short- and long-term exposure to selenium; most of these have resulted from occupational exposure or accidental poisoning; acute or chronic nutritional toxicity is comparatively rare.
-Intakes above about 1 mg/day over prolonged periods may produce nail deformities characteristic of selenosis.
-Other features of excess selenium intake include nonspecific symptoms such as gastrointestinal disturbances, dermatitis, dizziness, lassitude and a garlic odour to the breath.
+There have been a number of reports of ill effects attributed to short- and long-term exposure to high levels of selenium.
+Most ill effects have resulted from occupational exposure (e.g. inhalation of dust) or accidental poisoning.
+Acute or chronic nutritional toxicity from selenium is comparatively rare.
+Nutritional toxicity results when an excessive amount of a specific nutrient is consumed which leads to adverse health effects.

 Derivation of guideline

-The guideline value for selenium in drinking water was derived as follows:
+The health-based guideline value of 0.004 mg/L (rounded) for selenium in drinking water was derived as follows:

 where: